-Beaver Creek.
-There is an accessible restroom, parking, and picnic sties in this area.
+Beaver Creek: There is an accessible restroom, parking, and picnic sties in this area.

 The Three Senses Trail is accessible for 0.13 mile in a forest setting and includes rest stops, guide ropes and interpretive panels in English and Braille.
-The trailhead and two accessible parking spaces are located in North Grove parking lot.
-Accessible restroom in North Grove Campground or off North Grove lot near warming hut.
+The trailhead and two accessible parking spaces are located in the North Grove parking lot.
+There is an accessible restroom in the North Grove Campground or off the North Grove lot near the warming hut.

-The North Grove Trail is a 1 ˝ mile accessible trail which originates from the North Grove Trailhead parking lot where accessible parking is available.
+The North Grove Trail is a 1.7 mile accessible trail which originates from the North Grove Trailhead parking lot where accessible parking is available.
 Visitors will experience some of the largest trees in the park along the trail.
 This trail is constructed of compacted soil and also connects to the three senses trail.

-The Stanislaus River Trail is 1/4 mile accessible trail which originates from a parking lot located near the River Picnic Area.
+The Stanislaus River Trail is 0.25 mile accessible trail which originates from a parking lot located near the River Picnic Area.
 Accessible parking is available at the trailhead.
 This trail takes visitors down to the banks of the Stanislaus River.
 An accessible picnic site is located at the end of the trail.
-The trail is constructed of compacted soil and aggregate and although it is accessible it may be challenging to some visitors due to steeper slopes leading to the river.
+The trail is constructed of compacted soil and gravel and although it is accessible it may be challenging to some visitors due to steeper slopes leading to the river.